top of page

 Includes info for Australian customers

-Emma Hartnell-Baker aka The Neurodivergent Reading Whisperer® is an SEN specialist who champions the prevention of language and literacy difficulties and is a passionate advocate for children with speech, language, and communication needs (SLCN)and who think .
-At the recent World Literacy Summit, she shared practical examples of how to screen toddlers for early signs of dyslexia risk.
+Emma Hartnell-Baker aka The Neurodivergent Reading Whisperer® is an SEN specialist who champions the prevention of language and literacy difficulties and is a passionate advocate for children with speech, language, and communication needs (SLCN) .
+At the World Literacy Summit, she shared practical examples of how to screen toddlers for early signs of dyslexia risk.

 Every speech sound of English has a Phonemie®, so children “follow the monster sounds to say the word” and then notice the graphemes.
 SALTs will see the link between Phonemies (Speech Sound Monsters) and the IPA.